Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Experimental details

 \paragraph{Overview} This section provides additional details for the traffic scene generation task.
-The architecture for training the baseline DM model, classifiers and distillation models is majorly based on transformers introduced by \citet{vaswani2017attention} .
+The architectures for training the baseline DM model, classifiers and distillation models are majorly based on transformers introduced by \citet{vaswani2017attention} .
 In particular, the architecture backbone consists of an encoder, a stack of attention residual blocks, and a decoder.
 Each of them will be discussed in detail later.
 The original data input shape is $[B, A, F]$ corresponding to $A$ vehicles and $F$ feature dimensions in a batch with $B$ many scenes.

-In terms of parameters, the attention layers comprise the majority portion of the entire architectures so that the difference in decoder is relatively small, and the resulting architectures all contain approximately $6.3$ million parameters.
+In terms of parameters, the attention layers comprise the major portion of the entire architectures.
+This leads to the difference in decoder being relatively minor, and the resulting architectures all contain approximately $6.3$ million parameters.
 We use NVIDIA A100 GPUs for training and validating models, synthetic datasets generation with around $400$ GPU-hours in total.
 We train each model with a batch size of $64$ and Adam optimizer with a learning rate of $10^{-4}$.

-\paragraph{Encoder and time embeddings} To generate input features, we use sinusoidal positional embeddings to embed the diffusion time and 2-layer MLP with activation function SiLU to embed the original data separately into $H = 196$ hidden feature dimensions.
+\paragraph{Encoder and time embeddings} To generate input features, we use sinusoidal positional embeddings to embed the diffusion time step and 2-layer MLP with activation function SiLU to embed the original data separately into $H = 196$ hidden feature dimensions.
 The sum of the two embeddings is the input that is fed into the attention-based architecture.

-\paragraph{Self-attention Layer and Cross-attention Layer} The major implementation of multi-head ($k=4$) attention blocks is built on Transformer~\citep{vaswani2017attention}.
+\paragraph{Self-attention and cross-attention layers} The major implementation of multi-head ($k=4$) attention blocks is built on Transformer~\citep{vaswani2017attention}.
 Applying self-attention across agents enables model to learn the multi-agent interactions, while applying map-conditional cross-attention between agents and map allows agents to interact with the road representations.
 To prepare road image for model input, we use a convolutional neural network and a feed-forward network~\citep{carion2020end} to generate a lower-resolution map $m'\in\sR^{196\times 32\times 32}$ from the original image $m\in\sR^{3\times 256\times 256}$.
 Since the transformer architecture is permutation-invariant, we add a 2D positional encoding~\citep{parmar2018image, bello2019attention} based on $m'$ on the top of the map representation to preserve the spatial information of the image.